step-security-bot/jj/docs/design/run.md

 * We should be able to apply the command to any revision, published or unpublished.
 * We should be able to parallelize running the actual command, while preserving a good console output.
-* The run command should be able to work in the working copy.
+* The run command should be able to work in a working copy.
 * There should exist some way to signal hard failure.
 * The command should build enough infrastructure for `jj test`, `jj fix` and `jj format`.